-- 7. Complete the information: - In the Name text box, type a name for the document type, or accept the default provided by RequisitePro. - In the Tag text box, specify a tag to label requirements created in this document type, or accept the default provided by RequisitePro. - In the Description text box, type a description of the document type. - To indicate that any requirements created in the document must contain the work "shall," mark the Requirements must contain the word shall check box.
+- Read the information on the Document Type information screen, and click Next to continue.
+The Create the First Document Type screen appears. - 7.
+Complete the information: - In the Name text box, type a name for the document type, or accept the default provided by RequisitePro. - In the Tag text box, specify a tag to label requirements created in this document type, or accept the default provided by RequisitePro. - In the Description text box, type a description of the document type. - To indicate that any requirements created in the document must contain the word "shall," mark the Requirements must contain the word "shall" check box.

-- Note: This step is optional.
-You can change "shall" to a different word once you have created the project and opened the document. - Select an outline to be used with the document type.
+Note: This step is optional.
+Once you have created the project, you can assign any "must contain" word, or change a "shall" to a different word.

+- Select an outline to be used with the document type.
+See Using RequisitePro Outlines on page 15-4 for more information on outlines.
 If you choose the default selection, None, RequisitePro uses the normal.dot Word template. - 8.
 Click Next to continue.